garrandall/popular-music-data/tracks/rock-you-baby-toby-keith.md

   rank: 98
   ranking_list: Billboard Hot 100
   start_date: '2003-04-12'
+release_year: 2002
+runtime: 241760
 ---

-Met you in a cafÃ©
+Met you in a café
 At a table meant for two
 You were sitting by your lonesome
 When I sat down with you